Kelsey Berreth’s bathroom was covered in her blood, accused killer had faked text messages, documents reveal

 “Cheryl stated Patrick later stated he should have ‘killed’ the nurse that reported them and then joked about the incident at [Kaylee's] first birthday,” the warrant stated.

 Investigators later backed up Cheryl Berreth's other theory, reportedly concluding the text messages sent out from Berreth’s phone after Nov.
 22 -- when she's believed to have been killed -- were written by Frazee and his girlfriend, 32-year-old Krystal Jean Lee Kenney.
+Cheryl Berreth said the last text message she received from her daughter on Nov.
+24 read, “I’m tied up, I’ll call you later."
+She never got a call back.

 Frazee, who was the last person to see Berreth alive, also had a bottle of bleach and a Swiffer mop that tested positive for blood in his possession.

 Kenney initially told detectives she knew nothing about Berreth, but soon confessed to taking the Colorado mother’s phone to Idaho, where she disposed it.